 Such datatypes are called plug-in types.
 The solution is to put these plug-ins types in some files linked before Db; hence you have to put them in another directory than the plug-in directory.
-The best way is to create a directory dedicated to types even if it is possible to put a single file in another directory or to put a single type in an existing file (like src/kernel/db_types.mli).
+The best way is to create a directory dedicated to types.

-Recommendation 5.2 The suggested name for this directory is p_types for a plug-in p.
+Recommendation 5.2 The suggested name for this directory is p\types for a plug-in p.

-If you add such a directory, you also have to modify Makefile by extending variable UNPACKED_DIRS (see Section 6.3.3).
+If you add such a directory, you also have to modify Makefile by extending variable UNPACKED\DIRS (see Section 6.3.3).

-Example 5.12 Suppose you are writing a plug-in plug-in which exports a specific type t corresponding to the result of the plug-in analysis.
+Example 5.19 Suppose you are writing a plug-in plug-in which exports a specific type t corresponding to the result of the plug-in analysis.
 The standard way to proceed is the following.

 '''

 File src/plugin_types/plugin_types.mli

-'''

 type t = ...

 File src/kernel/db.mli

+module Plugin : sig

+val run_and_get: (unit → Plugin_types.t) ref

+( Run plugin analysis (if it was never launched before).

+@return result of the analysis. )

+end

 '''

-UNPACKED_DIRS= ... plugin_types

-Extend this variable with the new directory
+UNPACKED\DIRS= ... plugin\types # Extend this variable with the new directory

-'''